 3. Apply a Warm Compress

-A warm compress helps increase blood flow and reduce pain.
-Use a clean washcloth soaked in warm (not hot) water and place it over the area for 5–10 minutes.
+A warm compress can help improve blood flow and ease pain.
+Soak a clean washcloth in warm (not hot) water and gently place it on the area for 5 to 10 minutes.

 4. Avoid Harsh Products